FOREX-Dollar hits one-month high against yen as traders bet on Fed rate hike

-LONDON/SINGAPORE, April 17 (Reuters) - The dollar climbed to a one-month high against Japan's yen on Monday as traders eyed up another interest rate hike from the Federal Reserve, while the Bank of Japan stuck to its easy money policies.
+LONDON, April 17 (Reuters) - The dollar climbed to a one-month high against Japan's yen on Monday as traders eyed up another interest rate hike from the Federal Reserve, while the Bank of Japan stuck to its easy-money policies for now.

-Expectations of higher interest rates relative to global peers tend to boost a currency by making investments there look more attractive, and vice versa.
+Expectations that interest rates will rise relative to global peers tend to boost a country's currency by making investments there look more attractive, and vice versa.

 New Bank of Japan Governor Kazuo Ueda last week made clear that the country would remain a "dovish" outlier by keeping interest rates at ultra-low levels for the time being.